graphql/graphql-js/docs/Tutorial-PassingArguments.md

   .then(data => console.log('data returned:', data));
 ```

-Using `$dice` and `$sides` as variables in GraphQL means we don't have to worry about escaping on the client side.
+Using `$dice` and `$sides` as variables in GraphQL means we don't have to worry about escaping on the client-side.

 With basic types and argument passing, you can implement anything you can implement in a REST API.
 But GraphQL supports even more powerful queries.
-You can replace multiple API calls with a single API call if you learn how to [define your own object types](/graphql-js/object-types/).
+You can replace multiple API calls with a single API call if you learn how to [define your object types](/graphql-js/object-types/).